 - 32. Concurrent Reciprocal Service Credit A.C.A. § 24-7-601.
 ATRS members have the option of waiving their ATRS service in the event the member had concurrent service in two (2) state supported retirement systems.
 The member has the option to surrender either ATRS service or the reciprocal plan service.
-If a member worked full-time under a reciprocal retirement system and only part-time under ATRS, the member can to waive the ATRS service to obtain a higher benefit based upon the full-time service in the other system.
+If a member worked full-time under a reciprocal retirement system and only part-time under ATRS, the member can to waive the ATRS service to obtain a higher benefit based upon the fulltime service in the other system.
 Concurrent reciprocal members have the option to voluntarily elect to waive service in ATRS. - 33.
 Employer Contribution Rate A.C.A. § 24-7-401.
 Employer contributions are collected on active members, T-DROP participants (even those who work beyond the 10-year participation period), and working retirees.
 Through fiscal year 2019, the employer contribution rate is 14%.
-For the fiscal year beginning July 1, 2018, the Board may modify the employer contribution rate for future fiscal years above 14% in increments of 0.25% per fiscal year provided the system has a greater than 18-year amortization period to pay unfunded liabilities without an employer contribution rate of more than 14% limited to a maximum employer contribution rate to 14.25%, 14.50%, 14.75%, and 15.00% for FY 2020, FY 2021, FY 2022, and FY 2023 respectively and 15.00% thereafter. - 34.
+For the fiscal year beginning July 1, 2018, the Board may modify the employer contribution rate for future fiscal years above 14% in increments of 0.25% per fiscal year provided the system has a greater than 18-year amortization period to pay unfunded liabilities without an employer contribution rate of more than 14% limited to a maximum employer contribution rate of 15%.
+By Resolution 2017-40 on November 13, 2017, the Board set the employer contribution rate to 14.25%, 14.50%, 14.75%, and 15.00% for FY 2020, FY 2021, FY 2022, and FY 2023 respectively and 15.00% thereafter. - 34.
 Forfeiture of Benefits by Certain Persons A.C.A. §§ 24-1-301, 302, 303, 304, 305.
 A beneficiary's benefits under a public retirement system can be forfeited when the beneficiary unlawfully kills a member or retiree. - 35.
 Socially responsible investments A.C.A. § 24-7-105.
 A decision on whether to invest, not invest, or withdraw from investment the funds of the Arkansas Teacher Retirement System or an alternate retirement plan of the system shall not be based on a consideration that the location of the investment, fund, company, or any other type of investment vehicle is in the State of Israel. - 36.
 Normal Retirement Age & Separation Period A.C.A. §§ 24-7-202, 24-7-502.
 In order for a member to start drawing retirement benefits the IRS requires them to have a bona fide termination of employment or have attained the "normal retirement age".
 ATRS ensures the bona fide termination of employment by requiring a member stay separated from covered employment for six (6) months before returning to work for an ATRS covered employer.
-Effective September 1, 2021, the ATRS "normal retirement age" is defined to be age 65 with 5 years of actual service OR at least age 60 with 38 total years of actual service, T-DROP service and reciprocal service.
-A member that has attained the normal retirement age is able to draw full retirement benefits and remain employed without separating from employment.
+The ATRS "normal retirement age" is defined as age 65 with 5 years of actual service OR at least age 60 years of age or older if the member's age and the member's combined years of actual service, T-DROP service and reciprocal service total 98.
+A member who has attained the normal retirement age may draw full retirement benefits and remain employed without separating from employment.

-Sample Benefit Computations for a Member Retiring June 30, 2022
+Sample Benefit Calculations for a Member Retiring June 30, 2023